Delos, The Sacred Island

 - However, note that visitors are only allowed on the island for a maximum of 4 hours

-- 3-4 hours is the right amount of time you need to see it all, anything less will be too rushed
+- 2-4 hours is the right amount of time you need to see it all, anything less will feel too rushed

 - Visits cost €12 upon arrival to enter the island and another €5 to enter the museum